Find and book Dubai Indonesia (Bali) online

 Indonesia (Bali) travel guide

-It would be wrong not to say that Indonesia is a country that people go to in order to get into a real fairy tale, where islands and palm trees, beautiful ancient temples, clean sand, fresh and juicy exotic fruits and, of course, friendly locals!
+It wouldn’t be right not to mention that Indonesia is a country people visit to step into a real fairy tale, with islands and palm trees, beautiful ancient temples, clean sand, juicy and fresh exotic fruits, and also hospitable locals!

-Indonesia is located in Southeast Asia, and the island of Bali, which is part of the state and which is most popular with tourists, is part of the Lesser Sunda Islands.
-Near Bali are islands such as Java and Lombok.
+Indonesia is located in Southeast Asia, and the island of Bali, which is part of the country and the most popular among tourists, belongs to the Lesser Sunda Islands.
+Next to Bali are the islands of Java and Lombok.

-The best time to travel to Indonesia is between May and October.
-The air temperature at this time is about +30 degrees, and the water temperature is about +27 degrees.
+The right time to relax in Indonesia is the period from May to October.
+The air temperature is about +30 degrees, and the water temperature is +27 degrees.

-As we have already said, if tourists go to Indonesia, they most often mean the island of Bali.
-Here, the most interesting attraction is the Tanah Lot Temple.
-Also, many tourists tend to visit the Besakih temple, which is called the mother of all temples in Bali.
+As we wrote earlier, if tourists go to Indonesia, they often mean Bali.
+The most interesting attraction is the Tanah Lot temple.
+Also, many tourists tend to visit Besakih, which is called the mother of all temples on the island of Bali.

-Water palaces are also very interesting for travelers - here it is worth mentioning Ujung and Tirta Ganga.
-There are excursions to the rice fields, to the jungle, to the elephant farm.
+A great interest for travelers is also the water palaces — worth mentioning are Taman Ujung and Tirta Ganga.
+Here there are excursions to rice fields, the jungle, the elephant farm.
 We recommend visiting the Monkey Forest.

-There is a botanical garden in Bali that you should definitely visit.
-It is located in the Bedugul area.
-More than six hundred species of trees, four hundred species of orchids, more than a hundred species of cacti, roses and other plants grow here.
+On Bali there is a botanical garden that you definitely must see.
+It is located in the Bedugul region.
+More than six hundred species of trees grow here, four hundred types of orchids, over one hundred kinds of cactus, roses, and other plants.

-To bring home from Bali as souvenirs is wooden figurines, which are carved by local craftsmen.
-Batik is very popular, as well as healthy food - many bring spirulina algae, goji berries, black rice from Indonesia.
+As souvenirs, you can take wooden figurines carved by local craftsmen.
+Batik is popular, as well as healthy food — most often travelers buy spirulina algae, goji berries, black rice.

 Where to go?